aljoker2001/liri-node-app/README.md

 ## Movies

-By entering, "node liri.js movie-this <movie title>", the user will be presented with details of the movie entered such as release date, reviews, actors, etc.
+By entering, "node liri.js movie-this -movie title-", the user will be presented with details of the movie entered such as release date, reviews, actors, etc.

 ![movie-this results](/images/movie-this.png)

 ## Songs

-By entering, "node liri.js spotify-this-song <song title>", the user will be presented with details of the song entered such as artist, album title, and song title.
+By entering, "node liri.js spotify-this-song -song title-", the user will be presented with details of the song entered such as artist, album title, and song title.
 Try entering the command without a song name and see what happens!

 ![spotify-this-song results](/images/spotify-this-song.png)

 ## Concerts

-By entering, "node liri.js concert-this <band name>", the user will be presented with details of upcoming conerts for the band entered to include the date and time, venue, and location of the event.
+By entering, "node liri.js concert-this -band name-", the user will be presented with details of upcoming conerts for the band entered to include the date and time, venue, and location of the event.

 ![concert-this results](/images/concert-this.png)